Inflation hovers over shoppers seeking deals on Black Friday

 Major retailers including Walmart and Target stuck with their pandemic-era decision to close stores on Thanksgiving Day, moving away from doorbusters and instead pushing discounts on their websites.

 But people are still shopping on Thanksgiving — online.
-Garf said online sales spike in the evening during the holiday, suggesting people went from feasting to phone shopping.
+Garf said Salesforce data showed online sales spiked in the evening during the holiday this year, suggesting people went from feasting to phone shopping.
 And with holiday travel up, he said a greater share of online shopping occurred on mobile devices this year.

 “The mobile phone has become the remote control of our daily lives, and this led to an increase in shopping on the couch as consumers settled in after Thanksgiving dinner,” Garf said.